cornell-dti/samwise/docs/design-docs.md

 We have our Firestore and Redux Store to have almost the same shape.
 In this way, we can speed up our development process by making as less data conversion as possible.
 We only have some slight shape different when we absolutely need them.

+## Firebase Functions Overview

+We use Firebase functions to perform some non-urgent tasks, such as gathering some analytics stats when the users do something in our app.
+We subscribe to those Firestore events emitted inside Google Cloud.

+Note that there may be a few seconds of delay before Firebase functions can handle the request.
+However, this is not a problem since no user actions will be blocked by this event handling.